tidyverse/dbplyr/tests/testthat/_snaps/verb-joins.md

       left_join(df, df, by = "x", na_matches = 1)
     Condition
       Error in `left_join()`:
-      ! `na_matches` must be a character vector, not a number.
+      ! `na_matches` must be a character vector, not the number 1.

 ---